oracle-samples/oci-data-science-ai-samples/labs/ai-document-understanding/custom_kv_workshop/lab-01-dataset_creation.md

 # Lab 1: Label a dataset in OCI Data Labeling Service
 ## Introduction

-In this lab, you will use the OCI Console to a create dataset in Data Labelling Service.
+In order to train a custom key value model using Document Understanding, you need a labeled dataset.
+In this lab, you will use the OCI Console to a create dataset in Data Labeling Service.

 Estimated Time: 20 minutes